 CLASS brings teaching artists into elementary school classrooms to teach visual art lessons that integrate art history, artistic techniques and creativity with science, language arts, social studies and more.

-We are currently scheduling classes online using Zoom, Google Teams or similar platforms to present classes virtually.
+We are currently scheduling classes online using Zoom, Microsoft Teams or similar platforms to present classes virtually.
 We can work with you to present meaningful art sessions using easily accessible materials.
-Call us for more information!
+Contact us for more information!

 Lessons are designed to promote learning in multiples areas, with the goal of showing that art is essential to every child’s education.
 Click here to see a gallery of student art from our CLASS courses.
 Meet our team of teaching artists here!